SoftHai/Spec.Dart/doc/BenchDart.md

   ```
   parameters:
    * **name**: Add a costum name to each registered bench function.
    * **interations**: overwrites the global defined interations number for this benchmark.
+Each interation takes at least 1 sec.
    * **unit**: Defines the measured unit of the benchmark (default MILLISECONDS)

 * **tearDown**: Pass a function to the benchmark which tear down the bench run (clean up resources).

 ###BenchContext